Nelson section: Nelson–Foxhill

-The contract for the Nelson – Stoke section was let on 16 March 1874 to the Bray Bros. on which they started work nine days later.
+The contract for the Nelson–Stoke section was let on 16 March 1874 to the Bray Bros. on which they started work nine days later.
 One of the few noted benefits of this route was the discovery a month later in one of the cuttings of a small seam of coal.

 The line presented few engineering problems and included only one sizeable bridge, but by early 1875 there was still some formation work unfinished.
 By this time, however, rolling stock was being built, rails were being laid, and station buildings erected.
 Progress improved noticeably after the first engine was fired on 3 May and work trains could then be used to haul rails and ballast to the railhead as it advanced.

 The Nelson station was built where the Toi Toi and Washington Valleys met on what had been an undeveloped mudflat.
-To make the land usable, 15,000 cubic meters of fill was excavated from a hill off Hardy Street to form the yard.
+To make the land usable, 15,000 cubic metres of fill was excavated from a hill off Hardy Street to form the yard.
 Once the land was prepared, sleepers and rails which had been in storage in St. Vincent Street were laid and a class 4 Vogel-type station building was erected.

 As the line neared completion, trial runs were conducted and on 17 November 1875 30 passengers were conveyed to the Wakefield terminus as guests of Austin.
 In early December, another group was conveyed to Richmond to evaluate seven recently completed carriages.

 With only minor work still to be completed, the line was due to be opened in January 1876.
 There was little local enthusiasm, and with a Mail report on 27 January exclaiming: "People have been so deceived, misled and disappointed with regard to this line that its opening is not likely to call forth any great display of enthusiasm", it is no surprise that there was such little effort put into marking the occasion.
 There was even confusion as to the exact date of the opening, with various press reports mentioning both 29 and 31 January.
 It was later reported that the line was officially opened on the 29th, with regular services commencing the following Monday, the 31st.